LBVRGames/LBVRGames.github.io/_posts/2024-10-11-unreal-engine-networked-pistol-c++-implementation.md

 }
 ```

-Problem solved!
-Right?
+Problem solved, right?
 Well, not exactly.
-You see the RepNotify function is called when the MotionControllerRef is set on the client.
-If we call the RepNotify function manually then the function can be executed before the MotionControllerRef is set.
-This is not a problem for the listen server client because the MotionControllerRef is set already on the server and therefore also on the client because they are the same.
-However, for the other clients it is not this simple.
-There is the chance that the replicated variable is not yet set on the client and is already requested on the client side (see GetHeldByHand() function) resulting in a crash (nullptr).
-On the listen server you would not have this problem since the replicated variable is set on the server and therefore directly accesable by the client.
-But what if we just make the distinction between the listen server client and the other clients and only call the RepNotify function for the listen server client?
-Well, on paper it is a good idea.
-Unfortunately, it is not possible to distinguish between a “normal” client and the listen server client.
+The **RepNotify** function is called when the **MotionControllerRef** is set on the client.
+If we manually call the **RepNotify** function, it can be executed before the **MotionControllerRef** is set.
+This isn't an issue for the listen server client, as the **MotionControllerRef** is already set on the server and, consequently, on the client since they are the same.
+However, it becomes more complicated for other clients.
+There’s a chance that the replicated variable is not yet set on those clients when it's requested (as seen in the `GetHeldByHand()` function), which could lead to a crash due to a nullptr.
+While the listen server doesn't face this problem, as the replicated variable is set on the server and directly accessible by the client, distinguishing between the listen server client and other clients to call the **RepNotify** function selectively is not feasible.

-Remember that I said that there are two reasons why a RepNotify will not work?
-So far we have only covered the first reason.
-Don't worry I will keep it short for the second reason.
-The RepNotify function needs to call the server RPC responsible for calling the OnGrabbed event dispatcher.
-This server RPC will be called for the client acting as the listen server but for the other clients the server RPC will not be executed.
-The reason is because the owner of the CustomGrabComponent's owner is not set on these clients.
-And since RepNotify functions can't have parameters we can't pass an owner to the be set on the client-side.
+Remember when I mentioned that there are two reasons why a **RepNotify** will not work?
+So far, we've only covered the first reason.
+Don't worry!
+I’ll keep it brief for the second reason.
+The **RepNotify** function needs to call the server RPC responsible for calling the **OnGrabbed** event dispatcher.
+This server RPC will be executed for the client acting as the listen server, but it won't run for other clients.
+The issue arises because the owner of the **CustomGrabComponent**'s owner is not set on these clients.
+Furthermore, since **RepNotify** functions cannot have parameters, we cannot pass an owner to be set on the client side.

 #### RPCs then?
-The only viable option that remains is to use a RPC that runs on the owning client, sets the owner and calls the server RPC on a successful grab.
-On a succesful drop a RPC runs on the owning client to remove the owner.
+The only viable option left is to use an RPC that runs on the owning client, sets the owner, and calls the server RPC upon a successful grab.
+Similarly, on a successful drop, an RPC runs on the owning client to remove the owner.

-By now you probably see why it would be a lot easier and also better to just sent the GetHeldByHand() result as an argument with the GrabOnOwningClient and DropOnOwningClient RPCs.
+By now, you can probably see why it would be much easier and better to simply send the result of the **GetHeldByHand** function as an argument with the **GrabOnOwningClient** and **DropOnOwningClient** RPCs.

 ## Pistol
-Next, we are going to implement the Pistol in C++.
-Let's start with opening our project in the Unreal Editor.
-This time go to Tools > New C++ Class... > Common Classes > Actor and click Next.
-Set the class type to Public and name the class CustomPistol.
-Click on Create Class.
-Visual Studio will open and probably you have to reload all your project files.
-Build your project.
+Next, we will implement the **Pistol** in C++.
+Begin by opening your project in the Unreal Editor.
+Navigate to Tools > New C++ Class... > Common Classes > Actor, then click Next.
+Set the class type to Public and name the class **CustomPistol**.
+Click Create Class.
+Visual Studio will open, and you may need to reload all the project files.
+Once that's done, build the project.

 ### CustomPistol.h